Asking these questions helps a husband understand his wife’s heart.

-For many years, Tim and Jeannie Elliff took time from their normal routines to get away and be together.
-They read Scripture together, they prayed, they had a wonderful time talking about their lives.
+For many years, Tom and Jeannie Elliff took time from their normal routines to get away from their normal routines and spend time together.
+They read Scripture, they prayed, they had a wonderful time talking about their lives.

 One year Tom decided to elevate the discussion and, in the process, open himself up in a way few husbands ever do.
-He developed a list of questions over a few months, basing them on issues he knew were of concern to Jeannie, and then sprung them on her at breakfast one morning during a retreat in the Rockies.
+He developed a list of questions, basing them on issues he knew were of concern to Jeannie, and then sprung them on her at breakfast one morning during a retreat in the Rockies.

-Here’s the list of questions to ask your wife:
+Here’s the list of questions Bill asked his wife:

 You’re probably thinking, There is absolutely, positively, no way I’m ever going to ask my wife questions like that.

-When I interviewed Tom and Jeannie, I asked her how those questions made her feel.
+When I interviewed Tom and Jeannie on my radio program, FamilyLife Today, I asked her how those questions made her feel.
 Jeannie replied that the first thing that crossed her mind was a sense of tremendous honor that her husband wanted to know how she felt about important issues in their lives.
 “I was almost blown away,” she recalled.
 “It was wonderful.”

-Before her death in 2015, Tom reviewed these same 10 questions with Jeannie many times.
+Before her death in 2015, Tom reviewed these same 11 questions with Jeannie annually.
 When he told me about this experience, I couldn’t help but think it was a perfect illustration of 1 Peter 3:7, which instructs husbands, “Likewise, husbands, live with your wives in an understanding way as the weaker vessel, since they are heirs with you of the grace of life …”

-Asking these questions, and actually listening to the answers, helps a husband understand his wife’s heart.
+Asking these questions, and actually listening to your wife’s answers and writing down what she says, helps a husband understand his wife’s heart.
 It connects them in a deeper way and makes them accountable to each other.